ekspla/Pitot_GPS_Sensor_Logger/README.md

 ![PHOTO_DISPLAY_UNIT](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/assets/23088524/597a1803-d24d-48b3-8af5-0211344b13ab "Display_Unit")![PHOTO_SENSOR_AND_PITOT](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/assets/23088524/bd19487f-eebe-436c-b4d1-b03a5846598e "Sensor_Unit")![PHOTO_SENSOR_UNIT](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/assets/23088524/8a9c0e06-09cd-4d3d-8f98-5ab75494a01e "Sensor_Unit")

-In the following experiments, the air speed sensor unit (GP mount, consisting of the Pitot tube and the differential pressure sensor) was mounted in front of a bicycle.
+In the following experiments, the air speed sensor unit shown in the 3rd photo (GP mount, consisting of the Pitot tube and the differential pressure sensor) was mounted in front of a bicycle.
 Update and logging rates were set at 5 Hz (200 ms interval), though the system can handle > 10 Hz.

 ## Calibration

 Air speed was calibrated by using Pitot coefficient and an offset of differential pressure.
 Its accuracy was tested in a foggy morning around dawn (no wind / no sunlight).
-See a correlation map below.
+See the correlation map below.
 The tiny deviation from the diagonal line in 10-20 km/h range may be caused by headwinds of oncoming cars.

 ![FIG1](https://github.com/ekspla/Pitot_GPS_Sensor_Logger/assets/23088524/f7df4ba7-1bcd-483e-b431-faf6cff3856e "Fig1_Test_Calibration")